Preview 2017: The Georgia Tech Option O Still Works

 The downside is that when the opposing defense figures out how to hit the curve, there’s a big problem and the Yellow Jackets fall flat – the 26-7 loss to Clemson last year was brutal.
 And sometimes, even having a great ground game isn’t enough.
 Georgia Tech couldn’t overcome other issues with a 3-9 2015 season even though the offense worked.

 But when you run for 199 yards or more in 11 of the last 12 games like Johnson’s team did last year, you’re still doing something right.

-This year’s team has just about all the top running backs returning, but that doesn’t really matter.
+This year’s team might have lost top back Dedrick Mills to a “violation of team rules,” but it has just about all the other top running backs returning, That doesn’t really matter – though.
 It doesn’t hurt, but the Yellow Jacket offense is a machine that replaces the running back parts about as easily as any style of O in college football.

 The receivers are in place to stretch the field, and now without Justin Thomas, the quarterback situation will work itself out without a problem – especially if Matthew Jordan’s injured foot is okay.

 The defensive front has to replace three of the four starters, and star LB P.J.
 Davis is gone, but almost everyone returns to a good back seven with the depth in place to fill in the gaps.

 The kicking game is a concern – great PK Harrison Butler is gone, and expected new starting punter Grant Aasen is leaving football for divinity school – but that should be the only main problem early on.